opencybersecurityalliance/stix-shifter/README.md

 [Click here](https://docs.google.com/forms/d/1vEAqg9SKBF3UMtmbJJ9qqLarrXN5zeVG3_obedA3DKs) and fill out the form to receive an invite to the Open Cybersecurity Alliance slack instance, then join the #stix-shifter channel, to meet and discuss usage with the team.

+### Introduction Webinar!
+[Click here](https://ibm.biz/BdzTyA) to view an introduction webinar on STIX Shifter and the use cases it solves for.

 ### Introduction

 STIX-shifter is an open source python library allowing software to connect to products that house data repositories by using STIX Patterning, and return results as STIX Observations.